frock81/skel-vagrant/README.md

 The core of the project is the cookiecutter.json file, that holds the main project config, and the Vagrantfile inside the template directory (`{{ cookiecutter.project_slug }}`), that holds the virtual machines config.

+Besides Ansible, Vagrant and Virtualbox, although not required, the new project will expect some useful tooling like *direnv* and  *todo.sh*.
+Those can be easily cleaned/removed by deleting the *.envrc* file and *todo* directory.

 ## File cookiecutter.json

 The file holds the following keys, that will be prompted when "cookiecutting" the project: